-3.6.1 Consultation
+3.6.1 Notification

-GLC will consult with local community representatives, landowners and statutory consultees, as required, before and throughout the construction period.
-This will be undertaken by way of direct communication with relevant stakeholders, as well as by way of sign boards, leaflets distributed to community facilities and community liaison led by the community liaison officer.
+ACEN Australia will consult with local community representatives, landowners and statutory consultees, as required, before and throughout the construction and upgrading works.

+The local community, sensitive receptors to the project along the access road and other relevant stakeholders will be provided information about proposed and ongoing activities and impacts, in particular, those which could have potential to cause disruption, such as abnormal load deliveries.
+This will be undertaken by way of direct communication with relevant stakeholders, as well as through regular Facebook updates led by ACEN Australia's community liaison officer.